jeffcole/jeffcole.github.io/source/posts/2016-10-07-talk-to-my-elixir-agent.html.markdown

 > Note that to make our discussion of the back end implementation as clear as possible, the listings in this post deviate a bit from those in the source links, by removing affordances made for testing.
 I'll follow up this post with another on how I've tested the back end.

-With our design in hand, let's get to exploring how these modules come together to provide our jam balancing functionality.
+With our design in hand, let's explore how these modules come together to provide our jam balancing functionality.

 ## Balancing Jams